mpv-android/buildscripts/README.md

 # optional: add --clean to build from a clean state
 ```

-Note that you might need to rebuild for arm64 depending on your device by adding `--arch arm64` to the command above.
+Note that you might need to be rebuild for other architectures (`--arch`) too depending on your device.

 Afterwards, build mpv-android and install the apk: